TMSolution/DataGridBundle_BACKUP/Resources/doc/example.md

 ```
 **Note**: ...

-Present value of nested entities
+Presents value of nested entities
 =======================

-Present value of nested entities, regardless of the level of nesting
+Presents value of nested entities, regardless of the level of nesting

 ## Usage
 ```php